Best bank for newcomers in Canada in 2024

 BMO NewStart Program

 Bank of Montreal (BMO) is Canada's oldest bank.
-Its NewStart Program is free for one year.
-Afterward, you'll need to pay $16.95 monthly unless you maintain a minimum balance of $4,000.
+They offer the NewStart Program, which gives you free banking services for one year.
+Afterward, you'll need to pay $17.95 monthly unless you maintain a minimum balance of $4,000.

 BMO also lets you open an account before arriving in Canada, assuming you already have a work permit or visa.
 Other features include unlimited transactions and no-fee foreign money transfers.
 You can also apply for a credit card without a Canadian credit score.